-When preparing for a business-casual meeting or the first day at a new job, it can be difficult to select the right outfit.
-Because many businesses adhere to a business casual dress code, it is helpful to understand what clothing qualifies as business casual and examples of items you can wear in this setting.
+When preparing for an event that requires business casual attire, such as a meeting, interview or first day at a new job, it can feel challenging to select the right outfit.
+While many organizations adhere to a business casual dress code, there’s no single, agreed-upon definition of what it means.

 What is business casual?

 Business casual attire is broadly defined as a code of dress that blends traditional business wear with a more relaxed style still professional and appropriate enough for an office environment.
 For example, in a business casual setting, you could wear slacks and a dress shirt without a jacket and tie.
 With more jobs becoming remote and more virtual meetings happening, you may only have to worry about your attire from the top up.

 If you’re attending an interview and are unsure of the appropriate attire, you should first ask your point of contact arranging the interview if they can confirm the company’s dress code.
 If that’s not possible, then business casual is typically your best dress option.
 Employers may have different definitions of what constitutes business casual attire, so you should reference the official dress code policy for specific details if available.